-- Guidelines for Marine Artificial Reef Materials 2nd Edition (Association of the Gulf and Atlantic States Marine Fisheries Commissions 2004) - National Guidance: Best Management Practices for Preparing Vessels Intended to Create Artificial Reefs (US Environmental Protection Agency 2006) - National Artificial Reef Plan: Guidelines for Siting, Construction, Development, and Assessment of Artificial Reefs (NOAA 2007) - Guidelines and Management Practices for Artificial Reef Siting, Usage, Construction, and Anchoring in Southeast Florida (Southeast Florida Coral Reef Initiative, Lindberg and Seaman (editors), 2010)
+- Guidelines for Marine Artificial Reef Materials 2nd Edition (Association of the Gulf and Atlantic States Marine Fisheries Commissions 2004) - National Artificial Reef Plan: Guidelines for Siting, Construction, Development, and Assessment of Artificial Reefs (NOAA 2007) - Guidelines and Management Practices for Artificial Reef Siting, Usage, Construction, and Anchoring in Southeast Florida (Southeast Florida Coral Reef Initiative, Lindberg and Seaman (editors), 2010)

-All artificial reef deployments will be evaluated based on specific characteristics of a 25-year storm event to provide the necessary safeguard against material movement, consistent with the previous permit.
-Vessels/Barges will be further evaluated against a 50-year storm event.
+All artificial reef deployments will be evaluated based on specific characteristics of a 25-year storm event to provide the necessary safeguard against material movement consistent with current permit.
 The Lin Stability model distributed by the Florida Fish and Wildlife Conservation Commission (FWCC) and the Miami-Dade stability model developed by Coastal Systems International will be utilized to assess the stability of each individual artificial reef prior to deployment.
 If a proposed artificial reef is not indicated to be stable at the site depth, the material will not be deployed.